RamonGiovane/py-data-digger/README.md

 ## Introducing `seek`
 Not satisfied with `None` returns?

-The `seek` method works just like `dig`, but it will raise an error if the path informed could not be found.
+The `seek` function works just like `dig`, but it will raise an error if the path informed could not be found.

 ```python
 components: list = seek(nasty_dict, "machines", 0, "engine_2", "components")